rlucente-se-jboss/demo-rfe/labs/lab-05.md

 To begin, we'll relaunch our recently installed edge device.
 The included bash script takes care of the various command line options for QEMU.
 Feel free to review the script prior to running it.
-In a terminal window, issue the commands:
+In a host terminal, issue the commands:

     cd ~/demo-rfe
     less 07-launch-edge-guest.sh

-When you're ready, go ahead an launch the emulated edge device that was installed in the previous lab.
+Please start an edge guest in the same terminal.
+This terminal will serve at the guest terminal when needed for additional commands below.
+Type the following commands in the host terminal to launch the edge guest:

     ./07-launch-edge-guest.sh

-The serial console output for the edge device is redirected to the terminal window so you can observe all of the boot output.
+The serial console output for the edge device is redirected to the terminal so you can observe all of the boot output.
 When the system login prompt appears, log into the emulated edge guest using username `core` and password `edge`.

 The edge device has a simple container web application that returns static content.
 You'll need to confirm that the container application has fully started.
-In the same terminal window, type the following commands to see if the container web application is fully active.
+In the same terminal, type the following commands to see if the container web application is fully active.

     systemctl status container-httpd.service
     sudo watch -n 5 podman container list